YINI-lang/YINI-spec/YINI-Specification.md

   - **Description:** Imports the contents of another YINI file into the current one.
   - **Usage:** Proposed as a preprocessor-style directive.

-These features, while not implemented in this version, are reserved and must not be repurposed by user-defined syntax.
+These features, while not implemented in this version, are reserved and MUST not be repurposed by user-defined syntax.

 #### 11.1.3.
 Date-time Type

 Currently, the YINI types in the specification map 1-to-1 to native JSON types.
 With that said YINI does not currently support native date, time, or date-time types.
-All date and time values **must currently** be represented as strings.
+All date and time values **SHOULD currently** be represented as strings.

 Support for standardized date-time literals may be considered in a future version, once the core specification is stable.